tsmean/experimental/README.md

 ... and that's why it's called tsmean!
-All of those are modern technologies (as of mid 2017) and well suited for development with typescript.
-You get to use typescript now on the client **and** the server!
+All of those are modern technologies (as of mid 2017) and well suited for development with TypeScript.
+You get to use TypeScript now on the client **and** the server!
 This leads to efficiency through consistency.
 Read more about that here: www.tsmean.com.